 Update the System

 In order for security to work properly, everything needs to be up to date.
 An out of date security system will lead to vulnerability.
-This could increase the chances of theft.
+This could increase the chances of doorbell camera theft.
 Do a check of updates every week.
 Finding updates for a security system should be easy to do with a quick search online.
-Once the right updates are found, make the right corrections and everything will be secure again.
+Once your find the right updates for your doorbell camera, make the right corrections and everything will be secure again.

 Increase Your Security at Your Network Account